-- Art.
-1. All head coaches and assistant coaches shall help promote all WPPA activities and fund raisers. - Art.
-2. BSDK Day, photo day and the picnic date are known months in advance.
-There should be no reason, barring family illness, not to make these events. - Art.
+Art.
+1. All head coaches and assistant coaches shall help promote all WPPA activities and fund raisers.

+Art.
+2. Photo day and the picnic date are known months in advance.
+There should be no reason, barring family illness, not to make these events.

+Art.
 3. Picnic day responsibilities: All coaches are required to pass out their team's trophies, promote the event, and organize or delegate to a team parent the responsibility of organizing the food and nonalcoholic beverages for their team.
 Coaches should provide for their own seating and tables at the picnic.

-(Spring/Summer Season) Not providing adequate coaching or parental supervision at BSDK or at the picnic will make the coach forfeit their coaching position in the WPPA forever.
+(Spring/Summer Season) Not providing adequate coaching or parental supervision at the picnic will make the coach forfeit their coaching position in the WPPA forever.